spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1

-Spack concretizes the new root specs before ensuring that all of the associated packages are installed.
+Spack concretizes the new root specs before ensuring that all the associated packages are installed.
 You can confirm this using ``spack find``: